billwear/billwear.github.io/blog.md

 * Florloren: using a failed attempt at a dress from floral upholstery material.

-* Couchure: made from fairly obnoxious faux-floral upholstery material.
+* Couchure: made from fairly obnoxious faux-floral shoulda-been-but-isn't-upholstery material.

 * Gabardinal Sin: an entire set of highly-articulated everyday carry items from 12 yards of boring grey gabardeenish material (think "lots of pockets").